Realizing Topological Quantum Walks on NISQ Digital Quantum Computer: Results

 where the particle resides at the left edge,

 with the particle positioned at the right edge of the lattice and

 where the particle is situated in the bulk of the system and $\ket{vac}$ is the empty state.

-We initiate our investigation by setting the phase factor, denoted as $\phi_J$, to zero.
-Following this, we proceed to study the temporal evolution of the initial state $\ket{\psi}_{I}$ under the Hamiltonian, as specified in Equation~\ref{eq:Ham}.
+We begin our investigation by setting the phase factor,$\phi_J=0$.
+Following this, we study the temporal evolution of the initial state $\ket{\psi}_{I}$ under the Hamiltonian, as specified in Equation~\ref{eq:Ham}.
 The dynamical evolutions are conducted both in the Q-sim and on the IBM machine, considering three distinct values of the hopping modulation strengths, namely $\lambda_J = 0.0, 0.5, \text{ and } 0.9$ and the corresponding results are depicted in Figure~\ref{fig:den_0}(I)-(III).
-For $\lambda_J=0.0$, the walker undergoes a unidirectional quantum walk characterized by light-cone-like spreading reflects upon reaching the boundaries, as illustrated in Fig.~\ref{fig:den_0}a(I).
+For $\lambda_J=0.0$, the walker undergoes a unidirectional QW characterized by light-cone-like spreading reflects upon reaching the boundaries, as illustrated in Fig.~\ref{fig:den_0}a(I).
 As $\lambda_J$ increases, the walker gradually start to localize at the edge of the lattice.
 While in the case of large $\lambda_J$, complete localization is observed at the edge, as depicted in Fig.~\ref{fig:den_0}a(III).
-This distinctive localization behavior is attributed to the emergence of a topologically protected edge state, discussed in references~\cite{sdas2013,PhysRevA.95.013619}.
+This distinctive localization at the of the edge of the lattice is attributed to the emergence of a topologically protected edge state, discussed in references~\cite{sdas2013,PhysRevA.95.013619}.
 It is crucial to emphasize that analogous phenomena are evident in IBM machines, as exemplified in Panel-b of Fig.~\ref{fig:den_0}.
 Here, notable errors arise from trotter errors and inherent inaccuracies within the system after a few steps.
 It is important to note that, in accordance with the fundamental concepts of bulk-edge correspondence, this edge state consistently manifests across a range of periodic modulation strengths~\cite{sdas2013,PhysRevA.95.013619}.
-Nevertheless, it is essential to note that in the quantum walk, the walker's localization behaviour is less pronounced for weak modulation strengths.
+But, in the QW, localization behaviour is not prominent for weak modulation strengths.
 To quantify this, we have plotted the density at the first site, $P_{0}=\langle \hat{n}_{0}\rangle$ as a function of the modulation strengths, $\lambda_J$ at time, $t=5J^{-1}$, as shown in Fig.~\ref{fig:critic}.
-The plot clearly indicates that edge localization gradual increase with an increase in modulation strength.
-Notably, IBM machine results align well with exact results, especially for larger $\lambda_J$ values, demonstrating improved accuracy.
-This amplitude modulation is also crucial for studying quantum information dynamics, enabling the control of information spread and speed via the amplitude parameter.
+It clearly shows the edge localization gradual increase with an increase in hopping modulation strength.
+Notably, IBM machine results align well with exact results, especially for larger $\lambda_J$ values.
+This modulation in QWs highlights its potential for studying the dynamics of quantum information, allowing control over the information spread and speed through the hopping amplitude parameter.